-48 See paragraphs 4.7-4.11 for a discussion of the impact of digitization.
-We discuss the extent to which this currently happens in practice in paragraphs 6.21 & 6.22 and note Odeon's comments that the full benefits of digitization had yet to be realized, as there was potential to programme even more flexibly, and that currently studios tended to secure the same exposure for their films as previously (hearing summary, paragraphs 18 & 19).
+&lt;sup>47 See paragraphs 4.7-4.11 for a discussion of the impact of digitization.
+We discuss the extent to which this currently happens in practice in paragraphs 6.23 & 6.24 and note Odeon's comments that the full benefits of digitization had yet to be realized, as there was potential to programme even more flexibly, and that currently studios tended to secure the same exposure for their films as previously (Odeon hearing summary, paragraphs 18 & 19).